linuxwebexpert/workbench-data-dictionary/README.rst

 .. figure:: https://multimedialib.files.wordpress.com/2014/09/wb-datadict-2014-09-14.png
-   :alt: Figure 1
+   :alt: Figure 1.
+Plugin location in MySQL Workbench.
    :align: center

-   Figure 1.
-Plugin location in MySQL Workbench.

 A plugin for MySQL Workbench Community Edition 6.x.
 This plugin allows you to generate an HTML data dictionary from a selected schema.